nyxzimus1986/FolderPulse/README.md

 ### How to Use

-1. **Launch FolderPulse** and click "Scan for Empty Folders" on the home screen
+1. **Launch VoidPulse** and click "Scan for Empty Folders" on the home screen
 2. **Select a directory** to scan for empty folders
 3. **Configure options**:
    - ✅ **Include subdirectories**: Scan all nested folders recursively